Harshvardhan489/First/README.md

 # First
-1)Name of Project:Fastagram
+1)Name of Project:-  Fastagram

-2)Tech stack: HTML,CSS,ATOM,Chrome.
+2)Tech stack:-   HTML,CSS,ATOM,Chrome.

  I tried to make a prototype of one kind of Social Media page which i named "Fastagram".I made this on the basis of what I learned from the progate courses of html and css course.I tried to make use of all the things which i learned.